typex1/Amazon-Textract-Image-Search/README.md

 ## Motivation of this project which uses only one single AWS service: Amazon Textract.

-* More than often I find myself searching for specific images I have in my collection, especially for diagrams or other images containing text like this one:
+* More than often I find myself searching for specific images I have in my collection, especially for diagrams or other images containing text like this one: where did I put that Couchbase related architecture diagram again?

 ![Architecture Image](./images/Screenshot&#32;2022-04-01&#32;at&#32;13.17.06.png)